lawrencesim/templatize-python/more/compared/README.md

 ## Templatize vs Mustache.js

-It's not a competition, but it's worth mentioning why there's a big library that emulates most of what [Mustache.js](https://github.com/janl/mustache.js/) does, while while they are similar there are enough differences to make switching between incompatible beyond the basic variables and sections.
+It's not a competition, but it's worth mentioning why there's a big library that emulates most of what [Mustache.js](https://github.com/janl/mustache.js/) does.
+While they are similar in many ways, there are enough differences to make switching between incompatible beyond the basic variables and sections.

-&nbsp;

 #### Differences